-Hizballah has participated in the Lebanese government since 1992.
+Hizballah has participated in the Lebanese Government since 1992.
 With the 2004 passage of UN Security Council Resolution 1559, which called for the disarmament of all armed militias in Lebanon, Hizballah has focused on justifying its retention of arms by casting itself as the defender of Lebanon against Israeli aggression.
 On 12 July 2006, Hizballah kidnapped two Israeli soldiers, sparking the 2006 war in which Hizballah claimed victory by virtue of its survival.
-In May 2008, Hizballah militants seized parts of Beirut in response to calls by the government to restrict Hizballah’s secure communications and arms.
+It has since sought to use the conflict to justify its need to retain its arms as a Lebanese resistance force.
+In May 2008, Hizballah militants seized parts of Beirut.
 In negotiations to end the violence, Hizballah gained veto power in the government and retained its arms and secure communications.

 In July 2011 the UN Special Tribunal for Lebanon (STL) indicted four Hizballah members—including a senior Hizballah official—for the assassination of former Lebanese Prime Minister Rafiq al-Hariri, who was killed by a car bomb in Beirut on 14 February 2005.
 Hizballah leader Hasan Nasrallah has publicly stated that Hizballah will not allow any members to be arrested, and continues to paint the STL as a proxy of Israel and the United States.